John Heinz: Early life and education

 Henry John Heinz III was born on October 23, 1938, in Pittsburgh, Pennsylvania, the only child of Joan (Diehl) and H. J. "Jack" Heinz II, heir to the H. J. Heinz Company.
 His parents divorced in 1942.
 Heinz moved to San Francisco, California, with his mother and stepfather, U.S. Navy Captain Clayton Chot "Monty" McCauley.
 Although he was raised and primarily resided in San Francisco throughout his childhood, Heinz often spent the summer months with his father in Pittsburgh.

 In 1956, Heinz graduated from Phillips Exeter Academy.
 He then attended and graduated from Yale University, where Theodore Stebbins was his roommate, in 1960, majoring in history, arts and letters.
 Heinz subsequently graduated from Harvard Business School in 1963.
 As a Harvard Business School student, he met his future wife, Teresa Simões Ferreira, who attended the University of Geneva, over summer break.

-He was fourth cousin of Donald Trump (their great-grandfathers were first cousins and originated from Kallstadt, Germany).
+He was a fourth cousin of 45th and 47th U.S. President Donald Trump (their great-grandfathers were first cousins and originated from Kallstadt, Germany).

 Career

 U.S. Air Force

-After graduating from Harvard Business School in 1963, Heinz served in the United States Air Force Reserve and was on active duty during the same year.
+After graduating from the Harvard Business School in 1963, Heinz served in the United States Air Force Reserve and was on active duty during the same year.
 He remained in the Air Force Reserve until 1969.